Netherlands Naval Aviation Service

 The Netherlands Naval Aviation Service (Marineluchtvaartdienst, shortened to MLD) is the naval aviation branch of the Royal Netherlands Navy.

 History

 World War I

-Although the MLD was formed in 1914, with the building of a seaplane base at De Mok, Texel, it developed slowly in the inter-war years due to limited budget.
+Although the MLD was formed in 1914, with the building of a seaplane base at De Mok, Texel, it developed slowly during the inter-war years due to limited budget.
 After the graduation of the first pilot group in 1915, on August 18, 1917, the MLD was founded under official decree and De Mok became the main base.
 At this time, the emphasis was on seaplane operations in the Dutch East Indies where Dornier Wal aircraft enabled patrols of the large archipelago in 1926.
 The perceived threat from Nazi Germany in the 1930s accelerated the development of air capability and the purchase of new equipment.

 World War II

 The German invasion of the Netherlands on May 10, 1940, rapidly overwhelmed Dutch resistance and the MLD aircraft were redeployed to France before the Dutch formally surrendered on 15 May.
 Shortly after, the MLD was ordered to Britain, where Dutch personnel formed No. 320 Squadron RAF, Coastal Command, in June 1940.
 A second squadron, 321 Squadron, was also formed, but later merged with 320 Squadron.
 Other MLD personnel served on MAC ships in the Fleet Air Arm's 860 and 861 Naval Air Squadrons, flying the Fairey Swordfish.